 If you’re human, you’ve almost definitely debated laser hair removal before, especially if you’re no stranger to ingrown hairs.
-Painless, precise, and long-term results that prevent ingrown hairs are only some of the benefits of laser hair removal.
-For everything you need to know before undergoing laser hair removal, you’re exactly where you need to be.
+But you can’t just whip out a laser like you would a shaver.
+For everything you need to know before undergoing laser hair removal, including prep and aftercare, here’s some light reading before investing in the silkiest, smoothest legs of your life.

 You’ll probably be surprised to hear that most patients have described it as less painful than waxing!
 Like a rubber band being pinged at the skin, and if you can handle multiple hairs being pulled out from your skin at once, you can definitely handle laser hair removal.